 After a series of trials using a high-shear batch mixer, the company established it could produce its fruit jelly candies in a fraction of the time.
 The resulting mix was smooth and agglomerate-free.

-As well as improving the quality of its product by opting to use high-shear mixing equipment instead of conventional agitators and stirrers, the company predicted savings on its raw material costs as it achieved better yield.
+In addition to improving the quality of its product by opting to use high-shear mixing equipment instead of conventional agitators and stirrers, the company predicted savings on its raw material costs as it achieved better yield.
 As processing times were significantly reduced, it also predicted saving money on production costs.

 Waste not, want not

 Another common manufacturing problem in the food and confectionery industry is the large amount of waste product, which can arise, for example, when products are out of specification.
-By reclaiming or reprocessing this out of spec product, manufacturers can save money and reduce their raw material costs.
+By reclaiming or reprocessing this out-of-spec product, manufacturers can save money and reduce their raw material costs.

 With high-speed, high-volume production, minor problems can often rapidly result in large amounts of waste product.
 One solution to this common, expensive problem is the reclamation of “off-spec” product.
 Expensive raw materials can be dissolved or reclaimed and used as ingredients in new batches.

-Confectionery and other food products may require reclamation or reworking for many reasons; for example, when high-speed production lines stop because of a problem downstream, such as a fault or a breakdown in the packing line.
+Confectionary and other food products may require reclamation or reworking for many reasons, for example, when high-speed production lines stop because of a problem downstream, such as a fault or a breakdown in the packing line.
 Another cause of waste product is when sweets and food items are rejected for being misshapen or otherwise out of specification.
-Ingredients produced on a continuous basis are often diverted into scrap bins until the line is running again, as stopping production may be difficult and costly.
+Ingredients produced on a continuous basis are often diverted into scrap bins until the line is running again, since stopping production may be difficult and costly.
 The reclamation of waste product can be difficult, which in the past has resulted in product simply being scrapped.
-However, the high cost of raw materials, such as sugar and cocoa in candy products and other costly ingredients in other food products, means that it is increasingly important to try to reclaim and rework “off-spec” product to save on raw material costs.
+However, the high cost of raw materials, such as sugar and cocoa in candy products and other costly ingredients in other food products, means that it is increasingly important to try to reclaim and rework off-spec product to save on raw material costs.

-It is especially important in today’s economic environment that manufacturers in the food industry can quickly and efficiently reprocess ‘out-of-spec’ product to help reduce waste and costs.
+It is especially important in today’s economic environment that manufacturers in the food industry can quickly and efficiently reprocess out-of-spec product to help reduce waste and costs.
 Using a reclamation plant makes the process simple, fast and effective — and therefore economically viable.

-A standard reclamation plant consists of a bottom entry mixer, in-line mixer, 250-liter vessel and control panel for high-speed reclamation and disintegration of waste and “out-of-spec” materials without the need for pre-grinding or chopping.
+A standard reclamation plant consists of a bottom entry mixer, in-line mixer, 250-liter vessel and control panel for high-speed reclamation and disintegration of waste and out-of-spec materials without the need for pre-grinding or chopping.

-A large bakery company recently invested in a reclamation plant after forecasting savings of £2.5 million per year by using the plant for the disintegration of waste bread products, such as tortillas wraps and naan breads.
+A large bakery company recently invested in a reclamation plant after forecasting savings of £2.5 million per year by using the plant for the disintegration of waste bread products, such as tortilla wraps and naan breads.
 The out-of-spec bread will be made into a usable slurry.
 Then the company will be able to begin reclaiming two tons of waste material produced each day for use as an ingredient in new batches of the same bread product.

 Other applications include the pulping and disintegration of fresh and dried fruit and preparation of vegetable smoothies.
 In the confectionary industry, misshapen sweets can be disintegrated and dissolved, so the sugar can be reclaimed and reused in a single operation.
 The reclamation plant can process large quantities of both individual sweets or clumps of sweets stuck together.

-Depending on the application and batch size, reclamation plants can be custom designed and built to meet a manufacturer’s exact requirements and to help solve specific manufacturing problems.
+Depending on the application and batch size, reclamation plants can be custom-designed and built to meet a manufacturer’s exact requirements and to help solve specific manufacturing problems.

 Author’s note: Learn through online demonstrations how to get the best results from various key ingredients in the food industry, including how to mix xanthan gum and high-speed sugar dissolving at ambient temperatures.
 Visit www.youtube.com/user/silversonmixers.

-Zoë Gates is a marketing communications assistant at Silverson Machines Ltd., UK.
-For more than 70 years Silverson has specialized in the manufacture of quality high shear mixers for processing and manufacturing industries worldwide.
+Zoë Gates is a marketing communications assistant at Silverson Machines Ltd., U.K. For more than 70 years Silverson has specialized in the manufacture of quality high shear mixers for processing and manufacturing industries worldwide.
 The company specializes in powder/liquid mixers, hygienic mixers and disintegrator/dissolvers for the food, pharmaceutical, cosmetics and chemicals industries.